navigation

 The real source of stable growth and profitability of the company is the loyalty of valuable customers.
 Customers are now assets of an enterprise: the longer they are kept, the more they contribute to value creation.
 Communication strategies like "pull"Attract the attention of recipients, while strategies such as"push”They maintain mutual relations.

-Although in theory both strategies - push and pull - are opposed to each other, in practice they complement each other and work on the principle of synergy.
-When a given brand enters the market, it first implements a push strategy, knowing at the same time that the goal of its activity is the effective implementation of a pull strategy, which can be used to build lasting and valuable relationships.
+Although in theory both push and pull strategies - stand in opposition to each other, in practice they complement each other and work in synergy.
+When a brand enters the market at the beginning it realises push strategywhile knowing that the purpose of its activities is the effective implementation of the pull strategieswith which to build lasting and valuable relationships.

 Knowledge in a pill: